 - statement of purpose

 - three letters of recommendation

 Additional Application Information

-An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.
-The history program requires a TOEFL score of at least 600 (PBT) or 90 (iBT).
+An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.
+The history program requires a TOEFL iBT score of at least 90.
 A student whose native language is not English also must submit a copy of an article or research paper in the student's native or principal research language in addition to the English writing sample required of all students.

-The statement of purpose is to be addressed to the history admission committee and should explain the applicant's scholarly background and training, career goals, the primary field the applicant wishes to pursue, the proposed research specialization, and why the applicant wants to pursue graduate study at ASU (about 500 words in length).
+The statement of purpose is to be addressed to the history admission committee and should explain the applicant's scholarly background and training, career goals, the primary field the applicant wishes to pursue, the proposed research specialization, and why the applicant wants to pursue graduate study at ASU; it should be about 500 words in length.

-The writing sample may be an article (published or unpublished), a research paper, or any other extended sample of expository skill no longer than 35 pages in length.
+The writing sample, either published or unpublished, may be an article, a research paper, or any other extended sample of expository skill, and it must be no longer than 35 pages in length.
 Longer writing samples should not be submitted without first consulting the graduate director.
 Documents and files should not be password protected.
 Acceptable file types are .rtf, .pdf and .doc.

 Graduates possess the foundational skills in research, writing, and communication and fundamental training needed for careers in research, archival work, higher education, teaching, public history, government service, and a host of other areas in the public, private and nonprofit sectors.